Time crystalline solitons and their stochastic dynamics in a driven-dissipative \phi^4 model

 Notably, the TCS acts as a dynamical domain wall separating two degenerate DTC phases.
 Each DTC phase exhibits robust $2T$-periodicity while being related to each other by shifting a driving period $T$ along the temporal direction.
 This temporal degeneracy emerges from $Z_2$ symmetry breaking of DTTS.
 Figure\ref{fig1}(d) dipicts time evolution of $\phi(x,t)$ at two symmetric positions ($x_0^\prime=-x_0$ ).
 It can be seen $\phi(x_0,t)$ and $\phi(x_0^\prime,t)$ can be connected to each other by shifting a driving period $T$, which can be considered as two $Z_2$ symmetry breaking “degenerate” DTC phases.
-Crucially, we demonstrate below that stochastic motion of the TCS dynamically mediates transitions between these two degenerate DTC phases, revealing a novel noise-driven topological mechanism for temporal phase switching.
+We demonstrate below that stochastic motion of the TCS dynamically mediates transitions between these two degenerate DTC phases in the temporal direction.

 Stable multi-TCS configurations can also exist in the driven-dissipative Landau-Ginzburg dynamics.
 We initialize the system with a kink-antikink pair: $\phi(x,0) = A \left[ \tanh(k(x-x_1)) - \tanh(k(x-x_2)) \right] - A$ and then evolve under periodic driving .
 Figure\ref{fig2} (a) demonstrates robust time-crystalline bisoliton states.
 Similarly, Figure\ref{fig2} (b) and (c) reveal multisoliton solutions: (b) kink-antikink-kink trisoliton and (c) kink-antikink-kink-antikink tetrasoliton configurations, all exhibiting arbitrary spatial separation between TCSs.
 Again, all of these states break DTTS—manifested through subharmonic oscillations across all solitons—establishing them as fundamentally nonequilibrium phases inaccessible in equilibrium systems.